pantaire/ncaseplaite/godot/cheatsheet.md

 new()                   generate new objects, e.g. Sprites (s = Sprite.new() add_child(s) to add a new Sprite as a child node)
 free()                  free node and its childs from tree, e.g. for deleting.
 Better use Node.queue_free() to delete when idle to avoid crashing
 export var asef         shows variable in Inspector Tab, is editable there instead of "hard coded"
+set_deferred(vars)      wait to do stuff till its safe to do so, e.g. waiting to finish collision processing
+PI                      GDScript uses radians instead of degrees.
+Alternatives are deg2rad() oder rad2deg() to convert